grafoojs/grafoo/packages/core/readme.md

 ### `ClientInstance.listen`

 `listen` takes a _listener_ callback as argument.
-Whenever the cache is updated that _listener_ is called with the objects that were inserted, modified or removed in cache.
+Whenever the cache is updated that _listener_ is called with the objects that were inserted, modified or removed.

 #### Example